KararTY/DiscordTwitchAnnouncer/README.md

 ### Announcement

-**DTA v4 coming soon, in ESM and with SQLite support!**
+**New DTA rework coming soon, in ESM and with SQLite support!**
-Please check the v4 branch for updates.
+Please check the dev branch for updates.

 ### Breaking changes